MPoL-dev/MPoL/docs/rml_intro.rst

 All of this is in contrast to the CLEAN algorithm, which operates as an image-plane deconvolution algorithm.

+Machine learning language as a "loss."

+Writing things outside of Bayesian language, we can also state this as a likelihood function, or

 Additional references for RML imaging
 +++++++++++++++++++++++++++++++++++++

+* Hogg and Villar
 * Narayan and Nityananda
 * EHT IV